CyrianCrPro/AI-Driven-NFT-Classification/README.md

 ## 🛠️ Tools and Models

-- **🐍 Python 3.7:** The primary programming language used for implementing models and scripts.
+- **🐍 Python (10.8 used):** The primary programming language used for implementing models and scripts.
 - **🖼️ CLIP & BLIP:**
   - **CLIP (Contrastive Language–Image Pretraining):** A model that matches images and text, used for verifying predicted keywords against image content.
   - **BLIP (Bootstrapping Language-Image Pretraining):** A model that generates descriptive captions for images.